The following projects were kicked off or completed during the 2020 calendar year.

 - Fixed miscellaneous electrical workmanship issues.

-- Installed new receptacles and switches per stud wall rebuilds.
+- Installed new receptacles and switches per stud wall rebuild.

-- Had the internal weeping tiles inspected/snaked in an effort to clear up the basement water issue.
+- We had the internal weeping tiles inspected/snaked to clear up the basement water issue.
 Blockage was found to be minimal.
 Instead, it appears to be a fundamental design/installation issue (this will be addressed in 2021 via the basement waterproofing project).

-- Installed a ground bar in the basement sub-panel and cleaned up wiring.
+- Installed a ground bar in the basement sub-panel and cleaned up the wiring.